3 Things You Can’t Include in a Simple Will

 1. Gifts to Pets- Under the law, animals do not have the capacity to own property.
 Instead of giving your pet property directly in your simple will, you can give someone money or property with instructions to provide for your pet in this document.

 Figuring out what can and what should not go into your will can be overwhelming, especially if this is your first draft.
-Talk to us at TriCity Lawyers for more information about estate planning and putting together a simple will for your estate.
+Talk to us at TriCity Lawyers for more information about putting together a simple will.